Raji Arasu

 Raji Arasu is an Indian American technology executive.
-She currently is the executive vice president and chief technology officer of Autodesk, where she drives the company’s technology strategy to accelerate connectivity, intelligence, and productivity for customers, partners, and development teams.
-Previously as SVP of Platform Engineering at Intuit, Raji helped shape the platform strategy and technology culture, led the company’s cloud transformation, and expanded foundational core capabilities that amplified innovation for customers.
+She currently is the executive vice president and chief technology officer of Autodesk, where she drives the company's technology strategy to accelerate connectivity, intelligence, and productivity for customers, partners, and development teams.
+Previously as SVP of Platform Engineering at Intuit, Raji helped shape the platform strategy and technology culture, led the company's cloud transformation, and expanded foundational core capabilities that amplified innovation for customers.

-Formerly she was Chief Technology Officer of eBay subsidiary, StubHub between 2011–2015, where she oversaw Product and Engineering functions.
+Formerly she was Chief Technology Officer of eBay subsidiary, StubHub between 2011 and 2015, where she oversaw Product and Engineering functions.
 She held many executive positions at eBay for over a decade leading global technology organizations like selling, buying, checkout, payments, trust and safety, scaling the trading platform for a business that did $11B in revenue in 2011 doing 10,000 transactions per second.
 Raji has received public recognition for her work promoting and mentoring diversity and women in successful leadership roles in technology.

 eBay described her as a "role model for women", given her work as a technology executive, which as of 2012 only 9% of woman filled.
 Silicon Valley/San Jose Business Journal named her as a Woman of Influence for 2011.
 In 2015 she was appointed director of NIC Inc. She serves on the board of directors for MediaAlpha Inc.